In the auto transport industry, brokers are a dime a dozen. How can you build a customer base, whilst setting yourself apart from the competition?

 These are the four metrics you need to be collecting to set yourself apart from your competitors:

-When you quote a time and a price to a customer and secure the deal, they are relying on you to be accurate in your estimation of services.
-But if you already know that you only have 60% of on time deliveries, you can start to evaluate why they are not up to your standards.
+When quoting a time and a price to a customer and securing the deal, they rely on you to be accurate in your estimation of services.
+But if you already know that you only have 60% of on-time deliveries, you can start to evaluate why they are not up to your standards.
 Are your carriers unreliable?
 Are you underestimating the time it takes?
-Then use this data to change your time quoting process, and better satisfy your customers.
-Customers will come back to you for repeat business and recommend you to other shippers in their industry.
+Then try using this data to change your time quoting process and better satisfy your customers.
+If you do so, customers will come back to you for repeat business and recommend you to other shippers in their industry.

-Beyond satisfying current customers, knowing the percent of on-time pickups and deliveries will allow you to sell yourself in sales calls and marketing efforts.
-What other brokers can say they have a 95% on time delivery rate?
-This is information you can leverage in Google Ads, Facebook ads, on cold sales calls or on your website.
+Beyond satisfying current customers, knowing the percentage of on-time pickups and deliveries can allow you to better sell yourself.
+This is information you can leverage in Google Ads, Facebook ads, cold sales calls, or on your website.

 Average time of delayed deliveries has more to do with your broker-carrier relationship than your broker-shipper relationship.
-How long are your deliveries delayed by, generally?
-If your short haul carriers seem to be late by a few hours, maybe there are logistical issues you can address with them.
+How long are your deliveries delayed by on average?
+If your short-haul carriers seem to be late by a few hours, maybe there are logistical issues that need to be addressed.
 Are they going out of their way to drop off your cars?
 Is there more traffic than you are accounting for?
 Are your carriers over-estimating their delivery timeframe?

 If your loads are getting delayed by days, perhaps carriers are not making your loads a priority and you need to offer more money or better incentives.

-While not necessarily useful for all brokers, average delivery time for cars can definitely benefit those who broker niche auto transport routes, or routes of similar length.
+While not necessarily useful for all brokers, average delivery time for cars is a metric that can definitely benefit those who broker niche auto transport routes or routes of similar length.

 A broker is only as good as his network of carriers.
-This will help you build up a list of preferred carriers and have a robust network of reliable and available drivers.
-It can help you determine which carriers should be in your preferred list, which carriers you can can you offer non-time sensitive cars to transport, and which carriers you can can you entrust with POV and deadline-driven loads.
+Learning this metric will help you build up a list of preferred carriers and have a robust network of reliable and available drivers.
+It can help you determine which carriers should be on your preferred list, which carriers you can offer non-time-sensitive cars to transport, and which carriers you can entrust with POV and deadline-driven loads.